kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(a\) Any party to the hearing may appeal from the order of the Hearing Officer by filing a notice of appeal with the Administrator within 20 days after the date of issuance of the order.

-\(b\) Any person against whom an order of immediate compliance has been issued in accordance with §13.81 or the official who issued the order of immediate compliance may appeal from the order of the Hearing Officer by filing a notice of appeal with the Administrator within three days after the date of issuance of the order by the Hearing Officer.
+\(b\) Any person against whom an order of immediate compliance has been issued in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.81   Order of immediate compliance.|§13.81]] or the official who issued the order of immediate compliance may appeal from the order of the Hearing Officer by filing a notice of appeal with the Administrator within three days after the date of issuance of the order by the Hearing Officer.

 \(c\) Unless the Administrator expressly so provides, the filing of a notice of appeal does not stay the effectiveness of an order of immediate compliance.